Differentiating Student Feedbacks for Knowledge Tracing: Experiments

-\textbf{Implementation setting.} All the experiments are conducted on a Linux server with GPUs of GeForce GTX 1080Ti under the deep learning framework Pytorch.
-For all baselines with open source code, we directly make duplication and only modify necessary function arguments to fit our code frameworks.
-For those without open source code, we strictly reproduce their models according to the original papers.
-Dropout and $l_2$ regularization are applied on both the question tendency and discrimination predictors.
+All the experiments are conducted on a Linux server with GPUs of GeForce GTX 2080Ti under the deep learning framework Pytorch.
+For all baselines with open source code, we directly duplicate them and only modify necessary function arguments to fit our code frameworks.
+For those without open-source code, we strictly reproduce their models according to the original papers.
+We set the embedding and hidden dimension size of each module to 128 for efficiency and fair comparison.
+In the training stage, we use the Adam optimizer~\cite{adam} and set the batch size to 128.
+For the backbones, we mainly tune the universal parameters such as the learning rate, dropout ratio, and $l_2$ regularization values.
+The remaining model-specific hyper-parameters are strictly set according to the original papers.
+All the baselines and backbones are tuned to their best performance.
+The four hyper-parameters of DR4KT are all selected from \{0.1,0.2,0.5,1.0,2.0,5.0\}, and the final settings are presented in Table~\ref{tab:para-dr4kt}.
+In addition, the learning rates to pretrain the frequency-aware correctness tendency estimator of the three datasets are set to \{0.02,0.01,0.005\}.
+The numbers of the frequency slots are set to \{40,20,20\}.
+The numbers of embedding and hidden dimensions in the modules of DR4KT are also set to 128, including both the frequency-aware question correctness tendency estimator and the adaptive predictive score fusion.